-The Audit Committee is chaired by Mr. Peter David Sullivan with other members being Mr. Vincent Ting Kau Cheung, Mr. Johannes-Gerhard Hesse, Mr. Camille Jojo and Mr Robert Hinman Getz.
+The Audit Committee is chaired by Mr. Peter David Sullivan with other members being Mr. Johannes-Gerhard Hesse, Mr. Camille Jojo and Mr. Robert Hinman Getz.
 All members except Mr. Camille Jojo are Independent Non-executive Directors.
-Majority of the members of the Audit Committee have professional qualifications or accounting or related financial management expertise as required under Rule 3.10 of the Listing Rules.
+The Company has complied with Rule 3.21 of the Listing Rules in relation to the requirement of the Audit Committee.

+The Audit Committee plays an important role in risk management and internal control aspects.
 The Audit Committee aims to review and monitor the effectiveness of the risk management and internal control systems to ensure the compliance with the Group's obligations under the Listing Rules and other applicable laws and regulations.
-The Audit Committee oversees the integrity of the financial statements of the Company and take ad hoc responsibilities which may be delegated by the Board from time to time.
-The Audit Committee is also directly responsible on behalf of the Board for the selection, oversight and remuneration of the Company's external auditors, the assessment of the independence and qualifications of the external auditors, the oversight of the performance of the Company's external auditors and the maintenance of an appropriate relationship with the external auditors.
+The Audit Committee oversees the completeness and integrity of the financial statements of the Company and takes ad hoc responsibilities which may be delegated by the Board from time to time.
+The Audit Committee is also directly responsible on behalf of the Board for the oversight of the performance of the Company's external auditors, the assessment of the independence and qualifications of the external auditors, the selection, oversight and remuneration of the Company's external auditors and the maintenance of an appropriate relationship with the external auditors.